Limitations of Office 365 Shared Mailbox are Explained Along with Solutions

 What are Office 365 Shared Mailbox Limitations?

-Despite having so many benefits, there are some associated limitations as well with the shared mailbox.
-If a user does not keep track of it, then there are chances of data loss as well.
-Some of the limitations are explained in detail below along with the steps to cope up with them.
+Despite having so many benefits, there are some limitations of shared mailbox Office 365.
+If a user does not keep track of it, then there are chances of data loss & need to recover deleted emails in Office 365.

 Limitation 1